ariqRam/jm_dict_en/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A package that parses and prepares a dictionary object from [JMdict](https://www.edrdg.org/wiki/index.php/Main_Page)
+A Dart package that parses and prepares a dictionary object from [JMdict](https://www.edrdg.org/wiki/index.php/Main_Page).

 ## Features